 At only 9 carbs per serving, this recipe is great for those on a low carb or keto diet.
 It’s also gluten free and easily made vegan by omitting the parmesan cheese on top.

-Wondering what other delicious main dishes to serve with this recipe?
-Try a few of our favorites!
+Wondering what delicious main dishes to serve with this recipe?
+Try a few of our most popular recipes!

 - The BEST Italian Meatloaf – no seriously, it’s the best and so easy to make!

 - Bacon Wrapped Pork Chops – pair with this broccolini & rosemary blue cheese mashed potatoes for an epic meal!

 - BBQ Buffalo Baked Chicken – super simple 5 minute prep for an easy dinner!

 - Mushroom Spinach Puff Pastry – for a delicious vegetarian dinner!

 - Bacon Wrapped Meatloaf – for all you bacon lovers, this is a must-try recipe!

 - Beef Wellington – an impressive main dish, perfect for holiday dinners or extra-special meals!

 - 1 lb broccolini